-Stress fractures are the result of repetitive or sustained load applied to bone.
-Load may also be defined by the duration of load, the frequency of load or the amount of load.
-The most common stress fractures that occurs in the foot are found in the metatarsal bones.
+Stress fractures are the result of a repetitive or sustained load applied to the bone.
+Load may be defined by the duration of load, the frequency of load, or the amount of load.
+The most common stress fractures that occur in the foot are found in the metatarsal bones.
 Metatarsal stress fractures are also referred to as march fractures.
 The term march fracture came about as the result of forcing young, sedentary army recruits to march 20 miles with a full backpack.
-Their transition from civilian to soldier was too abrupt resulting in a load that was greater than what the metatarsal bone could tolerate.
+Their transition from civilian to soldier was too abrupt, resulting in a load that was greater than what the metatarsal bone could tolerate.

 Causes and contributing factors

 At the onset of symptoms, the diagnosis of a stress fracture may be challenging to make.
-Stress fractures are a microscopic change in the structure of the bone, therefore, x-ray findings of stress fractures are subtle if present at all.
-Suspected stress fractures should be screened with an x-ray at the onset of symptoms to rule out other bone pathology such as bone tumors or arthritis.
+Stress fractures are a microscopic change in the physical structure of the bone.
+Therefore, x-ray findings of stress fractures are subtle if present at all.
+Suspected stress fractures should be screened with an x-ray at the onset of symptoms to rule out other bone pathologies such as bone tumors or arthritis.

 The technique of treating stress fractures varies in each case but the fundamental principles are the same.
-First, we need to confirmed that the fracture is stable, well aligned and that the ends of the fracture appose each other.
-Once we've confirmed alignment and apposition, treatment is simply variation of rest.
-Treatment may include bed rest, a hard non-weight bearing cast, a walking cast, a fracture shoe, bandaging or just decreasing activity.
+First, we need to confirm that the fracture is stable, well-aligned and that the ends of the fracture appose each other.
+Once we've confirmed alignment and apposition, treatment is simply the variation of rest.
+Treatment may include bed rest, a hard, non-weight bearing cast, a walking cast, a fracture shoe, bandaging, or just decreasing activity.
 As you can see, each of these methods of treatment is a variation of rest.
 Most stress fractures of the foot will heal over time with just a little help.
 How long?
 Patients are usually surprised to find out that stress fractures take 8-12 weeks (or more) to heal.

 When to contact your doctor